-SNMP Trap Messages:
+SNMP Trap messages:

-- · Processed traps processed by the service - · Filtered traps rejected by the service due to filtering - Unlicensed obfuscated logs due to license limitations
+- Processed traps processed by the service - Filtered traps rejected by the service due to filtering - · Unlicensed obfuscated logs due to license limitations

-Traps sent to NetVizura server are forwarded to SNMP4J library.
 Traps are matched against the license and SNMP Trap filters.
 If the the number trap exporters exceeds the license limit - the trap's message will be obfuscated (Unlicensed traps).
 If a filter marks a trap to be reject it will be not be stored or processed (Filtered traps).
 Traps that are not obfuscated or filtered are counted as Processed traps.